j-gams/fastfirespeed/README.md

             initialize ring = 0
             initialize unfound_flag = T
             while ring < max_ring
-                compute list of occupied bins with l1-distance at most ring if list is not empty and unfound_flag is T verify validity of combinations
+                compute list of occupied bins with linf-distance at most ring if list is not empty and unfound_flag is T verify validity of combinations
                         set max_ring to ceil(sqrt(2)*ring) + slop